ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 Q: Is my presence at *all* lectures and tutorials required?

-A: It isn't enforced or mandatory, but it IS VERY helpful to attend both the lectures and the tutorials.
-Since the lectures DO NOT follow literally any books, except for sometimes quoting the assorted fragments of our textbook 1 (book no.1 above), your advantages are many: (i) the points for participation (see Marking section), (ii) you get information beyond what's in the textbook and posted materials, some of which may be *very* valuable at test/exam.
+A: It isn't enforced or mandatory, but it expected & VERY helpful for you to attend both the lectures and the tutorials.
+The lectures DO NOT follow literally a single book or 2 books, except for sometimes quoting the assorted fragments of our textbook 1 (book no.1 above).
+Advantages of participating in meetings are many: (i) the points for participation (see Marking section), (ii) you get information beyond what's in the textbook and posted materials, some of which may be *very* valuable at test/exam.
 I strongly encourage and expect you to engage and take own notes (I do write some things on the blackboard or whiteboard).
-For example, most of the (exo)planetary system theory is not yet found in any undergraduate textbooks, so hearing it presented in our meetings will be helpful.
+Not everything will be recorded.
+Most of the (exo)planetary system theory is not yet found in any undergraduate textbooks, so hearing it presented in our meetings will be helpful.
 We will be discussing solutions to home assignments and solving new problems during the tutorials.
+Tutorials are your ability to use the theory, in the written part of exams, and beyond.

-Q: Will there be recordings of lectures made available and can't I just use them instead of coming to in-person meetings (lectures, tutorials)?
+Q: Will there be recordings of lectures made available and can't I just use them instead of coming to in-person meetings?

-A: Recordings of 2022/2023 lectures will be posted in Media Gallery on Quercus.
-There were occasional glitches when the session was not recorded at full length.
-The course is in-person, so you should not primarily rely on recordings but attend all the lectures.
-You will also have the current PDF lecture notes below.
-Re-download them every week, since a samll part of each file is normally updated or expanded shortly before and sometimes after the lecture.
+A: We provide lots of material online but it does not replaced lectures or tutorials.
+Recordings from earlier years or from AURA (semi-automatic system) will be posted in Media Gallery on Quercus.
+There are occasional glitches in both, including downtime of microphone because batteries fail, bad visibility of blackboard, and so on.
+The course is in-person, so you should not primarily rely on recordings but attend all the lectures & ask any questions you have in class or during the break.
+You will also have the current PDF lecture notes and some tutorials writeups, below.
+Re-download them every week, since a small part of each file is normally updated or expanded shortly before and sometimes after the lecture.

 Q: I have a schedule conflict with another course.
 Can I skip all the lectures (or all tutorials)?

-A: If you have a scheduling conflict, a fair advice would be: preferably drop the other course, or if need be, this course.
+A: If you have a scheduling conflict, a fair advice would be: preferably drop the other course or, if need be, this course.
 If you cannot follow this advice, you'll have to rely on recordings, which are not guaranteed to be full and of high quality, especially of the tutorials, which are impossible to record well.
-Having said that, some classrooms from 2025 will have better cameras in the back of the room, which should do a decent recording semi-automatically.
-We'll see if this miracle occurs or not.

 Q: Is this page going to be always visible or should I download things I need from it to my computer?